-Particles characteristic of primer gunshot residue may be detected on the hands, clothing, and/or Printouts of this document should be considered uncontrolled.

-face of a person suspected of discharging a firearm.
+Primer gunshot residue may be detected on the hands, clothing and/or face of a person suspected of discharging a firearm.
 The primer gunshot residue samples should be collected using adhesive stubs found in gunshot residue kits.
-After collection, the kits should be sealed appropriately and submitted to the RISCL.
+After collection the kits should be sealed appropriately and submitted to the RISCL.

 - Primer residue is very fragile and easily displaced.
-The samples are strongly recommended to be collected within four (4) hours of the shooting. - Do not allow suspects to wash their hands before collection. - If primer gunshot residue samples collected from an individual's hands and clothing items from the same individual are submitted, the samples collected from the hands will be processed first.
-If particles characteristic of primer gunshot residue are confirmed, the items of clothing will not be analyzed unless specifically requested.
+It is strongly recommended that the samples are collected within four (4) hours of the shooting. - Do not allow suspects to wash their hands before collection.